Payment systems

 If you need to contact Zelle’s team, you can go to the Contact Us page on the official website and fill out a form.
 If you want your issue to be resolved quicker, you can call 1-844-428-8542 from 10 AM to 10 PM ET.

-Now that you have a basic understanding of Venmo vs. Zelle discussion, let’s review the pros and cons of each.
+Now that you have a basic understanding of Venmo vs. Zelle discussion, let’s review the pros and cons of each platform.

 Pros and Cons of Zelle